iviviano/Algorithms/Grading/HW3.md

 Honor Code: NO!!!

 Neither of you signed the Honor Code.
-You
+You must do so for your grade to be posted on campuswire.

 Implementation notes:
 - `map` handles the the empty list input by returning the `'()`: for any procedure `proc`, `(map proc '())` evaluates to `'()`.
 This means that you have unnecessary base cases for several problems. `apply` handles this when its procedure can accept no arguments.
 For example, `(+)` returns `0`, so `(apply + empty)` returns `0`.